Rick Reinert: Cap'n O. G. Readmore and later

 In 1983, after the success of the Library of Congress's Read More About It, the Library's Center for the Book created Cap'n O. G. Readmore in association with ABC.
 During that period, Reinert created 30- or 60-second spots to promote reading for young viewers.
 In 1985, he began making 21-minute specials plotting the character, starting with Cap'n O. G. Readmore's Jack in the Beanstalk.
 He made four more until 1992 when Read More About It ended.

 Reinert also produced other specials such as The Bollo Caper (1985) and The Kingdom Chums: Original Top 10 (1990), a direct-to-video movie that is a sequel to The Kingdom Chums: Little David's Adventure (1986).
 In the early 1990s, he produced specials based on Precious Moments figurines, like Timmy's Gift: A Precious Moments Christmas (1991).
 In 1997 he served as an animation supervisor on a half-hour Peanuts special, It Was My Best Birthday Ever, Charlie Brown.

-In 2008, Reinert briefly return to work on the Pebbles cereal commercials for Post for two years.
-Reinert quietly quit making the advertisements in 2010 after Post got sued for plagiarizing the use of a Hulk Hogan caricature.
+In 2008, Reinert briefly returned to animation, working on the Pebbles cereal commercials at Duck Studios for Post for two years.
+He quietly quit making the advertisements in 2010 after Post got sued for plagiarizing the use of a Hulk Hogan caricature.